open-ephys/gui-docs/source/Developer-Guide/Creating-a-new-plugin.rst

 Add the plugin's source files to the "Source" directory, or use the included files as a starting point.

-If you're using the template files, choose the header and cpp files corresponding to the type of plugin you're creating (Processor, DataThread, RecordEngine, or FileSource), and delete the rest. you'll have to find and replace the default class name with the name of your plugin's class.
+If you're using the template files, choose the header and cpp files corresponding to the type of plugin you're creating (Processor or DataThread), and delete the rest.
+You'll have to find and replace the default class name with the name of your plugin's class.

 By default, CMake will add any files with **.h** or **.cpp** extensions that live in the "Source" directory.
 If you have files with alternate extensions, you'll have to edit the following line of **CMakeLists.txt**: